Sports Diver in 25/26

 When can I sign-up?

 There will be an intro to the club talk on Thursday of welcome week (2nd Oct) where you can meet the exec and find out all you need to know about Sports Diver.
 Following this, the sign-up form will be released on our WhatsApp and Instagram.
-An expression of interest form will be released on Sept 1st, all who complete this will be sent an email reminder when sign-ups open.
+An expression of interest form can be found at the bottom of this page, all who complete this will be sent an email reminder when sign-ups open.

 There are limited places in our cohort.
-If we are overbooked (which is unlikely for Sports Diver) everybody who signs up before the Term 1 deadline (13th Oct) will be entered into a raffle for spaces in our Term 1 cohort.
-Everyone who is not successful will automatically be placed into our Term 2 cohort, and will be asked to pay a small deposit if they wish to guarantee a space so nobody misses out.
+If we are overbooked (which is unlikely for Sports Diver) places in our Term 1 cohort will be allocated based on who signed up first.
+Everyone who is not successful will automatically be placed in our Term 2 cohort, and will be asked to pay a small deposit if they wish to guarantee a space so nobody misses out.
 We really would like to train everybody, but we have to limit cohort size due to instructor availability and for everyone’s safety.

 When is training?